ianmuchina/blog/content/blog/12-tweet-embed.md

 image: "https://ianmuchina.com/img/og/tw.png"
 ---

-> Update: This does not work anymore since Twitter shut down most of it's
-> microservices. #RIP

 [The official tweet embed](https://help.twitter.com/en/using-twitter/how-to-embed-a-tweet) provides you with a `<blockquote>` element containing the tweet text and a third party script to replace it with an `<iframe>` containing a better UI.